New attorney general to investigate priests, Nassar, Flint

 “These internal investigations are required under Church law, and their purpose is to restrict or remove from ministry anyone who has committed sexual abuse of a minor or vulnerable adult,” it said.
 The archdiocese said it immediately notifies law enforcement when it learns of an allegation of sex abuse against minors.

-It said it has not entered into an NDA since 2002, unless specifically requested by a victim, and that it doesn’t enforce NDAs that were signed before 2002.
+It said it hasn’t entered into an NDA since 2002, unless specifically requested by a victim, and that it doesn’t enforce NDAs that were signed before 2002.

+Archdiocese of Detroit public affairs director Ned McGrath said it’s “troubling” that Nessel used the rosary “as a punchline.
+Here’s hoping future statements show no additional disrespect.”

+Nessel urged victims to report suspected abuse on the state’s hotline or at www.michigan.gov/clergyabuse .

 NASSAR